ISO53/InteractiveImagePanel/README.md

 - Set the maximum and minimum zoom factors
 - Set the amount of zoom to be applied on each scroll with mouse wheel
 - Set the image to be displayed on the panel
-- Set the scaling algorithm to be used for zooming the image

 ## Installation